tronyx/tronitor/README.md

 ![API Key Prompt](/Images/api_key.png)

 After entering your API key, the script will check whether or not it is valid and add it to the script for you.

+If you are not running the script as the root user, which is recommended, you will need to use `sudo` as the script creates a directory in `/tmp`.

 If you use the alert option, be sure to also enter in your Discord webhook URL.